-Parties should be aware that the purpose of the Model Clauses is merely to allow them to indicate more precisely the way they wish the UNIDROIT Principles to be used during the performance of the contract or when a dispute arises.
-Therefore, even if parties decide not to use these Model Clauses, judges and arbitrators may still apply the UNIDROIT Principles according to the circumstances of the case as they have been doing so far.
+7. Parties should be aware that, since the purpose of the Model Clauses is merely to allow the parties to indicate more precisely the way they wish the UNIDROIT Principles to be used during the performance of the contract or when a dispute arises, even if they decide not to use these Model Clauses, judges and arbitrators may still apply the UNIDROIT Principles according to the circumstances of the case as they have been doing so far.